CFTC officials who questioned prediction markets were suspended: NYT

 Congressional Democrats have already called for investigations, and watchdog organizations are likely to pursue Freedom of Information Act requests to dig deeper into the suspension decisions.
 The longer arc here is significant: as prediction markets grow, as crypto platforms push for further legitimization, and as the line between financial speculation and regulated trading continues to blur, the United States desperately needs a CFTC that can ask hard questions without fear.
 Whether this story becomes a turning point — or simply a cautionary footnote — depends largely on whether lawmakers and the public treat it with the seriousness it deserves.
 The regulators willing to do their jobs were removed.
 Now someone has to hold the institution accountable.

-What is CFTC officials who questioned prediction markets were suspended: NYT and why does it matter?
+What is CFTC officials who questioned prediction markets were suspended: NYT?

-Where can I find the latest updates on CFTC officials who questioned prediction markets were suspended: NYT?
+Where can I find more about CFTC officials who questioned prediction markets were suspended: NYT?

 💬